 If that doesn’t work, try releasing your computer’s IP address and obtaining a fresh one with these two commands one at a time:

 Finally, refresh your computer’s DNS settings with this command:

 Now type exit to close the command prompt, And restart windows to take effect the changes.
-On next start, open internet browser check PC gets connected to the internet.
+On the next start, open the internet browser check PC gets connected to the internet.

 Network Reset (Windows 10 users only)

-Still need help, let’s utilize the network reset feature, it removes and reinstalls every network adapter currently installed on your system and quickly resolve network problems caused by the update.
+Still need help, let’s utilize the network reset feature, it removes and reinstalls every network adapter currently installed on your system and quickly resolves network problems caused by the update.

-- From Start button search for and select Network Reset,
+- From the Start button search for and select Network Reset,

 - Also, you can open the same from Settings > Network & Internet > Status, Click the Network reset text at the bottom of the screen,

 - A new window will open warning you about what will happen when your network.